 How Long Do I Have to File a Catastrophic Injury Lawsuit in Florida?

-The statute of limitations in the state of Florida is usually four years.
-You’ll have four years from the date of your injury to file a personal injury lawsuit.
+The statute of limitations in the state of Florida is usually two years.
+You’ll have two years from the date of your injury to file a personal injury lawsuit.
 However, it’s possible that you could have more or less time to sue for damages, depending on the facts.

 Even an experienced attorney will need time to prepare your case.
 It’s never too early to seek out legal advice.
-Our lawyers at Brannon & Brannon are prepared to begin working right away.
+Our lawyers at Brannon & Brannon Personal Injury Attorneys are prepared to begin working right away.
 Just call our law firm to schedule your free initial consultation today.

 Contact a Fort Walton Beach Catastrophic Injury Lawyer for a Free Consultation